qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/qwerty_dvorak.md

 letters and numbers/symbols.

-The right led in Dvorak mode shows when using a layer that is different in that mode, analogue to the `_FUN` led indicator for Dvorak (not shown in above graphics).
+The right led in Dvorak mode shows when using a layer that is different in that mode, analogue to the `_FUN` led indicator for Dvorak.

 Layers (text)
         =============